BullDogPatch/week6-assignment/considerations.md

 - refactor into separate files
 - style app
 - add sounds like I did in week 3
+- be able to see how many of each upgrade is purchased
 - try to use `localStorage`